 - salt and ground white pepper (to taste)

-- In a wok or large pan over medium high heat, add oil and garlic and cook for 1 minute.
+- In a wok or large pan over high heat, add oil and garlic and cook for 30 seconds.

 - Add onions and carrot and cook for 1-2 minutes, or until vegetables are soft but still yielding a crunch.

 - Season with salt and pepper and stir until the sauce and seasonings are evenly spread through the fried rice.